Workout Excuses Be Gone

 Oh, the number of times I have worked out with an aching back, (right) foot or kinked neck.
 If you have a condition, a strain or chronic pain, surely speak to your doctor about safe workouts you can do.
 Sometimes, specific exercises can worsen the pain, but, oftentimes, they can relieve it-by loosening the muscles and getting the blood flowing to the area…and sending in the troops and our good friends, mighty endorphins!
 I have a sister with a merciless degenerative disease who gets around in a wheelchair.
 And she works out every day!
 She is one of my biggest sources of inspiration.

 Working out is boring/lame/sucks.

 Change your perspective.
 It can be a lot of fun.
 Always switch it up and welcome variety.
 There’s an abundance of different forms of exercises to try!
 Workout with friends, your spouse or your kids.
 Take different classes.
 Try new things.
 Watch different videos.
 Learn about your body.
-If you view exercise in a negative way, you will be dragging your a**.
-However, you will enjoy it much more significantly if you go into a workout with a positive attitude, knowing you will get something out of it (i.e. increased mood, energy, strength, …and other endless benefits).
+If you negatively view exercise, you will be dragging your a**.
+However, you will enjoy it much more significantly if you go into a workout with a positive attitude, knowing you will get something out of it (i.e. increased mood, energy, strength, …and other endless benefits.)